Baseball’s back: MLB sets 60-game sked, opens July 23 or 24

 “There’s a lot more pressure because in a 60-game schedule, I think that you have 25% more teams that can compete, that had no idea they were going to compete for 162 games,” said Hall of Fame pitcher John Smoltz, now a broadcaster.

-The trade deadline will be Aug.
-31 and the deadline to be in an organization for postseason eligibility is Sept.
-15. Teams can resume making trades Friday, when rosters will no longer be frozen.
+The trade deadline will be August 31 and the deadline to be in an organization for postseason eligibility is September 15.
+Teams can resume making trades at noon EDT on Friday, when rosters will no longer be frozen.

-With no minor leagues, teams would be allowed to retain 60 players each, including a taxi squad.
-Up to three players from the taxi squad can travel with a team to a game, and one of the three must be a catcher.
+With no minor leagues, teams will be allowed to retain 60 players each, including a taxi squad of up to three players, one of which must be a catcher.
+Taxi squad players get paid at minor league salary rates but receive a $108.50 daily allowance.

 MLB is keeping the planned innovation that pitchers must face three batters or finish a half inning — players refused to agree a year ago but also waived their right to block.